MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

     - For PowerPoint: `MSIP.PowerPointAddin`

-    If you do not configure this setting, the Microsoft Azure Information Protection add-in can get disabled and then, users will not be able to label their documents and emails in their Office application.
+    If you do not configure this setting, the Microsoft Azure Information Protection add-in can get disabled and users will not be able to label their documents and emails in their Office application.

     For more information about configuring this group policy setting, see [System Administrator control over add-ins](https://docs.microsoft.com/office/vba/outlook/concepts/getting-started/support-for-keeping-add-ins-enabled#system-administrator-control-over-add-ins) from the Office Outlook documentation.